 - Stick with live bait.
 A live bull minnow is tough to beat, when it comes to tempting a pickerel into biting.
 Popular methods include:

-- Using them to tip a shad dart or marabou jig, by lip-hooking them in through the bottom jaw and out through the top jaw, and swimming them slowly along under a bobber.
+- Using them to tip a shad dart or marabou jig, by lip-hooking them in through the bottom jaw and out through the top jaw, and drifting, slow-trolling, or swimming them along at a creep under a bobber.

 - Jaw-hooking them on a bare long-shank hook, and wobbling the minnow slowly along the surface.